Serving Central New York

 The most common survey requested which fulfills NYS qualifications required by lenders and mortgage companies.

 The most common type of residential land survey (and the most basic), a full boundary survey meets the New York State minimum standard survey requirements.
-Full boundary surveys are sometimes known as “mortgage surveys” or “loan surveys” because they comply with the requirements for most mortgage companies.
-Moore Land Surveying, P.C. provides accurate, accessible boundary surveys for New York residents who are looking to buy or sell their property, or who simply need an up-to-date plat of their land for any other reason.
+Full boundary surveys are often referred to as “mortgage surveys” or “loan surveys” because meet the requirements for most mortgage companies.
+Moore Surveying provides accurate, accessible boundary surveys for New York residents who are looking to buy or sell their property, or who simply need an up-to-date plat of their land for any other reason.

 When do you need a full boundary survey?

-• If you’re buying or selling a parcel of land (the mortgage company often requests a survey as part of the loan approval process)
+• If you’re buying or selling a parcel of land (the mortgage company often requests this survey as part of the loan approval process)

 • To clarify the locations of property lines between you and your neighbor’s properties, or to settle encroachment disputes